stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 If the access token does not grant `email` permissions, you will not be able to get an `Account` with an access token.
 {% enddocs %}

 Once an `Account` is retreived, Stormpath maps common fields for the Google User to the Account.
-The access token and the refresh token for any additional calls in the `provider_data` resource and can be retreived by:
+The access token and the refresh token for any additional calls are in the `provider_data` resource and can be retreived by:

     account.provider_data.access_token
     account.provider_data.refresh_token